Skip to main content Skip to search

 Textbooks are not eligible.
 Memoirs are only eligible if they present Jewish values and incorporate Jewish texts.
 Anthologies are eligible; the Prize will be given to the editor(s).

 The book may be published by an academic press but should be accessible to a general audience.
 The book cannot be a new translation of an already translated work or a reissue of an older work.
-Only works whose authors are alive at the time of the award presentation will be considered.

 Manuscripts will be evaluated according to the following considerations: